 Scottsdale & Arizona Auctions 2021

-Many auction houses have sales (live, online, or a combination) during the annual Scottsdale week in mid-January, including amongst others:
+Many auction houses have sales (live, online, or a combination) during the annual Scottsdale week in mid-January (and end March 2021), including amongst others:

 - Barett-Jackson: Postponed until the week of 22 March 2021 in Scottsdale, Arizona — live auction.